 GHS has developed a growing suite of innovative graduate educational offerings that allow students in UCSF’s professional schools to integrate global health into their training.
 GHS trains students to become future leaders in global health—not only as clinicians, but also as policy experts, educators, researchers, and development professionals who address the world’s most daunting health challenges.

 Our flagship education program is the Masters of Science Degree in Global Health Sciences.
-This program—the first in the United States—has grown rapidly from seven to 35 students in just four years, with over 185 applications received for the class of 2012.
+This program—the first in the United States—has grown rapidly from seven to 45 students in just six years.